kinecosystem/kin-core-ios-ethereum/README.md

 #### Checking Balance

 - `func balance() throws -> Balance`: returns the current balance of the account.
-- `func pendingBalance() throws -> Balance`: returns the pending balance of the account that is waiting for confirmation. **Currently returns a hardcoded value of 20**
+- `func pendingBalance() throws -> Balance`: returns the pending balance of the account that is waiting for confirmation.

 #### Sending transactions
-- `func sendTransaction(to: String, amount: Double, passphrase: String) throws -> TransactionId`: Sends a specific amount to an account's address, given the passphrase.
+- `func sendTransaction(to: String, kin: Double, passphrase: String) throws -> TransactionId`: Sends a specific amount to an account's address, given the passphrase.
 Throws an error in case the passphrase is wrong.
 Returns the transaction ID. **Currently returns a hardcoded value of `MockTransactionId`**

-# Test
+## Testing

 We use [ethereumjs/testrpc](testrpc) and [Truffle framework](truffle) unit tests.
 You should install these first before running the tests: